Superintendent’s School Safety Reminders

 - Call law enforcement or the school during the event.
 Those answering the phones may not have any more information than you have nor will they have authority to make decisions that you may be requesting.

-As a parent of four and grandparent of eight, I can appreciate the emotions we have for our children’s safety.
+As a parent of three, I can appreciate the emotions we have for our children’s safety.
 However, during a serious event, law enforcement and school officials are focused on eliminating the threat and protecting our children.
 When our attention is drawn away from that purpose to answer phones or redirect well-meaning parents, we can’t do our jobs.

 I ask for your help in the event of a serious threat — stay away from the premises until directed.
 Instead, stay tuned to our website, Facebook or local media and once cleared, follow the directions in an orderly manner.